DelazJ/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 entry in the processing configuration dialog.
 Once you have set that parameter, you can start creating and executing your own R scripts.

-.. note:: for **Windows** user, usually the R executable file is in the :file:`C:\\Program Files\\R\\R-3.2` folder.
-Add just the folder and **NOT** the binary!
+.. note:: For **Windows** user, usually the R executable file is in the :file:`C:\\Program Files\\R\\R-3.2` folder.
+Add only the folder and **NOT** the binary!

-Once again, this is different in Linux, and you just have to make sure that the R folder is included in the PATH environment variable.
-If you can start R just typing ``R`` in a console, then you are ready to go.
+Once again, this is different in Linux, and you have to make sure that the R folder is included in the PATH environment variable.
+If you can start R by typing ``R`` in a console, then you are ready to go.

+.. tip:: Have a look at the :ref:`R Intro <r-intro>` and the :ref:`R Syntax <r-syntax>` Training Manual Chapters to have more information on how to write your own R scripts.

 To add a new algorithm that calls an R function (or a more complex R script that you have developed and you would like to have available from QGIS), you have to create a script file that tells the processing framework how to perform that operation and the corresponding R commands to do so.

-R script files have the extension :file:`.rsx`, and creating them is pretty easy if you just have a basic knowledge of R syntax and R scripting.
+R script files have the extension :file:`.rsx`, and creating them is pretty easy if you have a basic knowledge of R syntax and R scripting.
 They should be stored in the R scripts folder.
 You can set this folder in the :guilabel:`R` settings group (available from the processing settings dialog), just like you do with the folder for regular processing scripts.